darshilagrawal/darshilagrawal/README.md

 - 🌱 Learning about Blockchain Technology
 - 👯 Open to collaborate on iOS Projects and Ideas
 - 🤔 Looking for help with programmatic UI design
-- 💬 Ask me about swift and blockchain
+- 💬 Ask me about Swift and Blockchain
 - 📫 How to reach me: [**Twitter**](https://twitter.com/agrawal_darshil) & [**LinkedIn**](https://www.linkedin.com/in/darshil-agrawal-736132176/)
 - ⚡ Fun fact: I started Swift development during the pandemic xD